Bernard D. Goldstein Award in Environmental Health Disparities and Public Health Practice

 The project overview should be no longer than four typed pages, 12-point font, double-spaced.
 It should include the following sections:

-• Project goals and objectives - what will the project or course of study do to address this problem?
+• Project goals and objectives - What will the project or course of study do to address this problem?

-• Budget justification - how will awarded funds be used?
+• Budget justification - How will awarded funds be used?

 Apply